Education

 We strongly support the United Nations’ dictum: “Everyone has the right freely to participate in the cultural life of the community”.

-We welcome individual learners of all ages: and we like to engage with Schools, Youth Groups, U3A groups, Families and any other societies interested in our area - its people, places and history – as we tell the story of ‘what it was like to live and work round here’.
+We welcome individual learners of all ages: and we like to engage with Schools, Youth Groups, U3A groups, families - in fact, any groups interested in our area, its people, places and history, as we tell the story of ‘what it was like to live and work round here’.

 Our opening hours are shown in other parts of this website.
-But even outside them, we are able to offer guided tours, albeit of limited capacity, of the museum by prior appointment: we usually make small charge for this service.
+But even outside them, we are able to offer guided tours of the museum, albeit of limited capacity (because we're small), by prior appointment: we usually make a small charge for this service.

 For Schools we can offer support tailored to your curriculum.

-We have ‘handling boxes’ with contents related to the following topics:
+We also have ‘handling boxes’ with contents related to the following topics:

 “Downstairs” in Victorian and Edwardian times